yoelmatveyev/nutes/README.md

 ## 2

 If one wishes to switch the word width, use nutes-exp.lisp instead of nutes.lisp.
-However, it's highly recommended to use the current settings.
+However, it's highly recommended to use the current setting.

 The suggested bare minimal word width is 6 trits or a tryte, a group of 6 trits, like the minimal addressable memory unit in the original Russian machine.
 However, the length of machine words in Setun computers was 9 trits and its accumulator had 18 trits.
 9 trits seems to be a somewhat practical minimum, 18 or 27 trits seem more suitable, and 36-trit words roughly correspond to today's 64-bit computers (36 trits are approximately 57 bits), while 48-trit words corespond to approximately 76 bits.

 After a series of practical experiments, the 36-trit has been chosen as the most suitable, fitting nicely into 64-bit vectors.
-It also works well with the IO engine and other future extensions (work in progress, yet to be defined in accordance of the direction/sign symmetry mentioned above and the principled lack of absolute addresses).
+It also works well with the IO engine and other future extensions (work in progress, yet to be defined in accordance to the direction/sign symmetry explained above and the principled lack of absolute addresses).

 # More about the balanced ternary